Tom Thumb: Dinah Mulock's fairy tale

 The court goes hunting and Tom joins them upon his steed, a mouse.
 A cat catches the mouse and Tom is injured.
 He is carried to Fairyland where he recovers and dwells for several years.
-When he returns to court, King Thunston now reigns.
+When he returns to court, King Thunstone now reigns.
+(Tom Thumb's disgusting actual return is omitted.)
 Charmed by the little man, the king gives Tom a tiny coach pulled by six mice.
 This makes the queen jealous as she received no such gifts and she frames Tom with being insolent to her.
+(The true reason for the queen's anger, i.e.: Tom's sexual advances, is not mentioned.)
 Tom attempts to escape on a passing butterfly, but is caught and imprisoned in a mousetrap.
-He is freed by a curious cat and once more wins back the favor of King Thunston.
+He is freed by a curious cat and once more wins back the favor of King Thunstone.
 Sadly, he does not live to enjoy it as he is killed by a spider's bite.
-Tom is laid to rest beneath rosebush and a marble monument is raised to his memory with the epitaph:
+While the metrical version does not include Tom's burial, in Muloch's conclusion, Tom is laid to rest beneath a rosebush and a marble monument is raised to his memory with the epitaph: